-Online Tourist Visa for 2020
+Online Tourist Visa

 Applicants will need to answer a series of basic questions.
 There will be sections on the form regarding personal information (such as name, address, and date of birth), passport details (including number and expiry date), and travel plans.